 About Me

-In conducting research, I allow questions to determine a particular method.
+This project, and his other work, reflects a fundamental understanding that questions determine methodological choices.
 To that end, my work utilizes both qualitative and quantitative methods with a preference for the former while recognizing that each approach can (and should) inform the other as part of a dialectical relationship with the aim of gaining a deeper understanding of social phenomena.
 This view of methods reflects extensive methodological training and deep passion for teaching students how to answer research questions.

 I invite you to read more about my dissertation, research, teaching, and experience with funded projects.
 You may also access my vita here.